imodpasteur/smlm-file-format/README.md

  * fast preview with thumbnail support (thumbnail can be retrieved without unzipping the whole file)

 ## ThunderSTORM Plugin
-For supporting import and export as SMLM file format, we developed a ThunderSTORM Plugin which can be downloaded in the release.
+For supporting import and export as SMLM file format, we developed a ThunderSTORM Plugin which can be downloaded in the [releases](https://github.com/imodpasteur/smlm-file-format/releases).
+In order to make it work, you need also the ThunderSTORM plugin.
+Once you installed the SMLM file format plugin, you will be able to choose the "SMLM File" option when you are importing and exporting with ThunderSTORM.
+See [here](https://github.com/imodpasteur/smlm-file-format/tree/master/implementations/Java/ThunderSTORM) for more details about the plugin.

 ## Benchmarks